markrobinsonuzh/sib-spatial-omics-data-analysis/README.md

 | 12:00 - 12:30 | Comparison of approaches; discussion |

-In the point pattern and lattice analysis part, you will go through a quarto document that you find in `????`.
+In the point pattern and lattice analysis part, you will go through the respective quarto documents (`.qmd`) that you find in this repo.
 You will need to have a number of packages installed to run the quarto documents.
 Please read the instructions for installation below.

 ## Necessary software / environment